-It’s 1907.
-Joseph Roy reaches into the soil and plants his first hop plant—beginning a legacy that would span generations.
+In 1907, Joseph Roy saw the potential of the Yakima Valley and planted his first hop plant—beginning a legacy that would span generations.
 Five generations later, Roy Farms still grows premium quality hops in the Yakima Valley.
-What was once 10 acres now spans the valley to include a variety of hops, apples, cherries, and blueberries.
+What was once 10 acres now spans more then 8,000 acres to include a variety of hops, apples, cherries and blueberries.
 This involves multiple hop processing and storage facilities.